softlayer/githubio_source/content/reference/services/SoftLayer_Network_CdnMarketplace_Configuration_Cache_Purge/createPurge.md

 ---
 # [SoftLayer_Network_CdnMarketplace_Configuration_Cache_Purge](/reference/services/SoftLayer_Network_CdnMarketplace_Configuration_Cache_Purge)::createPurge

-This method creates a purge record in the purge table, and also initiates the create purge workflow.
+This method creates a purge record in the purge table, and also initiates the create purge call.

 ## Overview